 The midnight fireworks at the Needle dominate the skies and can be seen for miles around, with the best outdoors viewing points out in Kerry Park, where there are fantastic panoramic views of the city - it does get crowded though, so be sure to get there early.

-For a literal birds eye view you can actually spend new year's eve in the Space Needle itself, have a new year dinner in the SkyCity Restaurant then take in the fireworks from the observation deck, where there will be music and a champagne toast to help mark the occasion.
+For a literal birds eye view you can usually spend new year's eve in the Space Needle itself, have a new year dinner in the SkyCity Restaurant then take in the fireworks from the observation deck, where there will be music and a champagne toast to help mark the occasion.

 The Seattle Center Winterfest continues right through to the new year and this year includes on new year's eve a free dance for all ages at the Seattle Center Armory, while the ice rink will also stay open late, until 11.30pm.